peerventures/doxswap/README.md

 # Doxswap

 A Laravel package for seamless document and image format conversions.
-Transform between various formats like DOCX, PDF, ODT, and popular image formats using a simple, elegant API.
+Transform between various formats like DOCX -> PDF, HTML -> PDF, PNG -> WEBP, and more popular formats using a simple, elegant API.
 Powered by LibreOffice for documents and ImageMagick for image processing.

 ## 🚀 Features